wadholm/microblog/ansible/README.md

 Open the file `venv/lib/python3.5/site-packages/boto/rds2/layer1.py` and go to line 3779 (this can change), look for the line `return json.loads(body)`.
 Add a new line before that one with `body = response.read().decode('utf-8')`.

 You can read about the error here, https://github.com/boto/boto/issues/2677.

+## Missing Modules
+When you run a playbook after the time you install you dependencies, you might get an error pointing towards missing modules.

+This is due to ether, one of our dependencies not being installed correctly or that you are running a non-compatible ansible version.

+To fix this do the following:
+1. Deactivate your `venv` and remove the folder.
+2. Recreate it `python -m venv venv` and source it.
+3. Reinstall the deploy dependencies `make install-deploy`.

+If you do not have access to the `make` commands, install the dependencies normally `pip install -r requirements/deploy.txt`, followed by `pip install 'ansible[azure]'`.

+The root cause of this issue is that we have a module called `ansible[azure]` in our `deploy.txt` file.
+This can in most cases be ignored and not installed when using the `pip install -r` command.
+This package contains a version based list of dependencies in which ansible needs to use when working with Azure.